FREE MASTERCLASS

 Learning objectives are a clear set of goals that shape how a learner engages with the material at hand.
 Once you've figured out what objectives your learners need to meet, create clear goals so your learners know exactly what is expected of them.

 To know if your learners are engaged, ask yourself these questions: are my learners actively taking part in class?
 Are they asking questions to seek clarification?
-Are they delving into thought provoking conversations throughout the course?
+Are they delving into thought-provoking conversations throughout the course?

 If the answer is yes, that means your learning goals are clear.
 To motivate learners, you need to understand the diverse ways people learn.
-Learning goals aren’t just about what employees learn, but how they learn it.
+Learning goals aren’t just about what employees learn but how they learn it.

 Specific learning goals include developing professional and task-based skills, like learning how to use social media, understanding the functionalities of a new web platform, or learning how to perform a daily operation at your business.